International Medical and Dental students

 Tier 4 visa holders and intercalating

-The immigration rules relating to students are quite complicated.
-Under Tier 4 rules King's is now required to report you to the UKBA if you make changes to your course or change institution.
-Therefore if you hold a Tier 4 visa and wish to intercalate you will need to be aware of the following:
+Your Tier 4 Student visa is very closely linked to the course as listed on your CAS, and the institution where you are studying that course.
+If you make changes to your course or change institution, King's has a responsibility to report these changes to UKVI.
+Therefore, if you hold a Tier 4 Student visa and wish to intercalate, you will need to be aware of the following: